A mild winter means one thing for those in the know about ticks – this season could be another one to stay vigilant.

 be a sign of a secondary bacterial infection,” Dr. Fisher says.

 Tick-borne illnesses can exhibit some symptoms not unlike COVID-19, notes Dr. Fisher, including fever, muscle aches, headache and fatigue.

 “While breathing problems can occur with some infections, it is rare and more of a sign of the novel coronavirus.
 A typical symptom of Lyme disease that occurs in most, although not all cases, is a rash around the tick bite resembling a bull’s-eye,” says Dr. Fisher.

 If illness develops within a few weeks of a tick bite, seeing a doctor is recommended immediately.
 Symptoms of Lyme disease that develop within the first month following a deer tick bite can include one or more rashes which may or may not resemble a classic bulls-eye, heart problems, meningitis, and/or facial palsy (a loss of muscle tone or “drooping” of one or both sides of the face).
 Occasionally, patients are seen with later manifestations of the disease, which most frequently is swelling in a single joint – usually the knee (often referred to as Lyme arthritis).
 Antibiotics can be used to treat early and late-onset Lyme disease.

 But, the best treatment for Lyme disease is prevention.

 How To Dress

 “If you or your children are going to be out hiking in the woods or playing in bushy or tall grassy areas, dress in long-sleeved shirts and long pants, a hat, and use an insect repellent that contains at least 20-30 percent DEET as additional protection.
-For those concerned with the chemicals found in insect repellents, there are some natural alternatives available including oil of lemon eucalyptus, which is approved for kids 3 years and older, and others made with natural plant oils,” said Dr. Klatte.
+For those concerned with the chemicals found in insect repellents, there are some natural alternatives available including oil of lemon eucalyptus, which is approved for kids 3 years and older, and others made with natural plant oils,” says Dr. Fisher.

 Make An Appointment